Our Verdict

 Breathability

 Breathability is one of the strongest attributes of the Stretch Ozonic, particularly when compared to models of a similar price.
-Our review team found this jacket to be among the most breathable, confirmed in our side-by-side Stairmaster tests and while hiking, backpacking, and climbing.
+Our review team found this jacket to be among the most breathable, confirmed in our side-by-side Stairmaster tests, and while hiking, backpacking, and climbing.
 This is the jacket our test team reached for the most for aerobic-focused activities.
+This is truly where the Ozonic shines, and we couldn't believe how similar this jacket was to a softshell.

-To help move moisture and dump heat, the Ozonic features two 13" long pit zips centered under each armpit.
-These pit zips have one-way zippers that start from the bottom, which means that they are lighter but less versatile than other models with a two-way zipper.
-However, we often care about the fabric's breathability more than other ventilation features.
+To help move moisture and dump heat, the Ozonic features two 13-inch long pit zips centered under each armpit.
+These pit zips have one-way zippers that start from the bottom, which means they are lighter but less versatile than other models with a two-way zipper.
+However, we often care more about the fabric's breathability than other ventilation features.

 Comfort and Mobility

-One of our favorite things about this jacket is its stretchy material and a less clammy feel than most others in our review.
-From a comfort feel standpoint, the stretchy fabric of the Ozonic feels smooth against the skin, even if you're wearing short sleeves underneath — which is no small feat.
+One of our favorite things about this jacket is its stretchy material that breathes incredibly well when considering the weather protection it offers.
+Compared with most other jackets in our review, we felt significantly less clammy while sweating in the Ozonic.
+The stretchy fabric feels smooth against the skin, even if you wear short sleeves underneath — which is no small feat.

 The fabric lining of the pockets is also soft.
 Two handwarmer pockets are lined with comfortable material, and the chest pocket fits a smartphone.
 However, if we over-tightened the hood, it pinched our ears, particularly when wearing glasses.

-The stretchy material facilitated some of the best range of motion and freedom of movement of any rain jacket we tested.
-Climbers and other people who need a higher level of mobility from their rain garments will appreciate this jacket.
+Its stretchy material facilitated among the best range of motion and freedom of movement we experienced in any rain jacket we tested.
+Climbers and anyone needing more mobility from their rain garments will appreciate this jacket.

-The fit of the Ozonic is in the middle of the road as far as having a trim versus roomy cut.
-It is trim enough for more aerobic activities but has enough room for most people to layer a light puffy or a thick fleece.
+The fit of the Ozonic is in the middle of the road when considering a trim versus a roomy cut.
+It is slim enough not to inhibit most aerobic activities but has enough room for most people to layer a light puffy or a thick fleece underneath if needed.

 Weight

-At 10.5 ounces for a size medium, the Ozonic falls in the lightweight (but not insanely light) category.
-Compared to most 2.5 and 3-layer rain shells, this is a below-average weight.
+At 9.6 ounces for a size small, the Ozonic falls in the lightweight (but not featherlight) category.
+This is a below average weight compared to most 2.5- and 3-layer rain shells.
 With that said, some rain jackets weigh as little as 6.5 ounces.
 While those models are lighter, you certainly get more breathability, mobility, and comfort by going with this model for the extra 4 ounces.

-Regarding compressibility and the ability to “pack down,” this jacket is more compressible than most and packs away small enough for most applications.
-We like that it compresses into one of its pockets and stows via a reversible zipper to a size just smaller than a 1-liter Nalgene.
+When it comes to its compressibility and the ability to “pack it down,” this jacket is more compact than most, small enough to be easily packed away for most applications.
+We like that it compresses into one of its pockets and stows via a reversible zipper into a smaller size than a 1-liter Nalgene bottle.

 Should You Buy the Mountain Hardwear Stretch Ozonic?